 - 44. The Agenda Committee consists of:

 - a.
 The Chair and Vice-Chair of Council

 - b.
-One member elected from each of the following groups:
+One member elected from each of the following groups, elected by the representatives of that group:

-- Associates
+- i.
+Associates

 - ii.
 Regional Networks/Country Boards

 - iii.
 Professional Networks

 - iv.
 Diversity Networks

 - v.
 Stewards and Safety Reps

 - vi.
 Students

 - c.
 Four members appointed by Council, in line with the process agreed and publicised by Council.

 - 45. Elections for members named in 44.b. above take place at ARC.
-Recruitment for members appointed by Council will be managed to coordinate with the ARC timetable.
+Recruitment for members appointed by Council will be managed to coordinate with the ARC timetable and those members can serve 2 x 4 years terms of office (subject to 8 years in total)'

 - 46. Committee members usually serve a term of 4 years, ending at the fourth ARC they are in post.
+The exception being that a representative from the diversity networks would be appointed on an annual basis and a student representative may also serve a shorter term of office as per section 47 of the Constitution'.

 - 47. Committee members must be a member of the group they represent.
 If this no longer the case, a committee member must stand down from the committee before their formal term of office ends.

 - 48. If a member fills a midterm vacancy, they will be appointed for the remaining term of office only.